Inflationary entanglement: Quantum fluctuations during inflation

+Formally, one can define an Hilbert space associated to fluctuation modes, which naturally divides into a sub-Hubble subspace and a super-Hubble one \cite{entaper}.
+Note that the comoving Hubble radius decreases as function of time during the inflationary period: this means that the boundary between the two subspaces depend on time, i.e., the more inflation goes on the more modes get off the horizon.
+This is a specific feature of systems on a dynamically expanding background.

+It has been shown \cite{sq1,sq2,sq3} that some mixing may arise between sub- and super-Hubble modes, leading to decoherence of the reduced density matrix for both subsystems.
+However, these effects typically derive from interaction terms which are cubic in the perturbation variables \cite{entaper}, i.e., of higher order with respect to the field-geometry coupling studied here.
+For this reason, decoherence effects will be neglected in this work but will be subject of future investigations.

-To select the scale of energy, as above mentioned, we focus now on \emph{super-Hubble scales}, defined by the condition $k \ll a(\tau)H_I$.
-In the context of GPP it was shown \cite{lyth} that particle production is dominant on these scales, with respect to sub-Hubble ones, if one assumes a pure de Sitter evolution during inflation.
+In the context of GPP, it can be proven \cite{lyth} that particle production is dominant on super-Hubble scales, with respect to sub-Hubble ones, if one assumes a pure de Sitter evolution during inflation.
 Accordingly, it seems interesting to generalize such a framework by including perturbations.

 More precisely, the modes of interest are well inside the horizon at the beginning of inflation, and leave it, becoming super-Hubble, subsequently.
 This mechanism may also affect geometric particle production, as we will see.
 Moreover, the choice of such scales will naturally provide an infrared and ultraviolet cutoff for the momenta of the particles that will be produced.